Skip to content

 }

-Cron Job can be created in "Management / Cron Job".
-It is used to let DataFlux Func automatically call functions periodically.
+Scheduled tasks can be created in "Management / Scheduled Tasks".
+They are used to make DataFlux Func automatically call functions periodically.

-After creating a Cron Job for a function, the function will be executed according to the specified Crontab expression without external calls.
+After creating a scheduled task for a function, the function will execute according to the specified Crontab expression without needing external calls.

-If a function is configured with both "Cron Job" and other execution functions, and you want to distinguish processing in different execution functions, you can use the built-in variable _DFF_CRONTAB to distinguish:
+If a function is configured with both "Scheduled Tasks" and other execution functions, and you want to distinguish processing between different execution functions, you can check the built-in variable _DFF_CRONTAB to differentiate:

 Python